hackingmaterials/matminer/docs_rst/dataset_addition_guide.rst

   is described in the file metadata.
 See prior datasets for examples and the .txt file from step 2 for column type info.
-A typical test consists of a call to a universal test function that only needs specifiers of what dataframe columns should be of what type, followed by dataset specific type tests if necessary.
+A typical test consists of a call to a universal test function that only needs specifiers of what dataframe columns should be of what type and dataset specific type tests if necessary.

   Example: